badlydrawnrob/python-playground/building-with-fast-api/README.md

 1. `NewUser` model is mentioned but not created
 2. `User` fields are not yet used (`List Int`)
 3. `users.py` is referred to as `user.py`

-Also:

-1. Make sure any required dependencies are introduced clearly!
+4. Dependencies are sometimes not introduced clearly!
     - `SQLModel` is imported but no download is mentioned
     - Which `jose` package do you mean?
-There's more than one in pypi!
+There's more than one!
-2. Some upgrades are needed, but tricky to learn:
+5. Some packages and syntax are outdated and need updated copy:
-    - ~~`@app.on_event("startup")`~~ is now app lifecycle but requires an understanding of `contextlib`.
+    - ~~`@app.on_event("startup")`~~ is now app lifecycle ...
+    - Which requires an understanding of `contextlib` and is tricky to learn!
-3. `grant_type=` missing the `password` keyword in the authentication `curl` call.
+6. `grant_type=` missing the `password` keyword in the authentication `curl` call.

-Be careful with your routes:

-- `:id` (params) must be added to your Bruno path

 ## Commands